apache/metron/metron-platform/metron-parsing/README.md

         }
         ```

-* `sensorTopic` : The kafka topic to send the parsed messages to.
+* `sensorTopic` : The kafka topic to that the parser will read messages from.
 If the topic is prefixed and suffixed by `/`
 then it is assumed to be a regex and will match any topic matching the pattern (e.g. `/bro.*/` would match `bro_cust0`, `bro_cust1` and `bro_cust2`)
 * `readMetadata` : Boolean indicating whether to read metadata or not (The default is raw message strategy dependent).
 See below for a discussion about metadata.
 * `mergeMetadata` : Boolean indicating whether to merge metadata with the message or not (The default is raw message strategy dependent).
 See below for a discussion about metadata.